Ch-1979/kt-studio/csharp-functions/README.md

 1. Read original document text
 2. Call Azure OpenAI to produce: summary, structured storyboard scenes, and quiz questions
 3. Each scene now carries a `visualPrompt` that requests a clean technical architecture or workflow diagram aligned with the source content.
-4. Optionally call Azure OpenAI image generation to create a visual for each scene (stored in `storyboard-images`)
+4. Optionally call Azure OpenAI image generation to create a visual for each scene (stored in `storyboard-images`).
+5. Submit a long-form cinematic prompt to the configured Sora deployment, poll until the MP4 is ready, then store the clip + thumbnail in `generated-video-files`.
-5. Store video JSON (including scene metadata + image URLs) in `generated-videos`
+6. Store video JSON (including scene metadata, video asset metadata, and still-image URLs) in `generated-videos`.
-6. Store quiz JSON in `quiz-data`
+7. Store quiz JSON in `quiz-data`.

 All containers are auto-created if missing (private access).